oeitam/mgtd/README.md

  - ~~ Done document how to run in dev mode and production mode, direct and server modes~~
  - ~~Done issue: if project name is not unique across teh dtabase, and it is still used as identifier for task or activity relations, we may have a duality in task or activity relation.
 So - must make project name unique across the database or need to use IDs only for relations~~
  - ~~Done add ability to create a shortcut that will take input - for example - instead of writing 'list project for megaproject XXX' have a shortcut like 'lpfmp XXX'~~
+  - ~~EXISTS - add ability to search for all items containing a word (open and closed).
+Can add filtering on columns ... the goal is to be able to say 'did I had task/activity on this in the past' ? ==> exists~~
  - ~~Done add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?~~
  - \\/support bulk upload of commands from a txt file
  - \\/enable bulk priority [of a list of ids] some priorioty (bulk priority change)